sudoblockio/icon-tracker-docker/README.md

 Follow the directions in this file to fill in the fields.

+### Security and firewalls

-You will also want to configure firewalls appropriately so that you do not expose any of the DBs publicly.
+You will also want to configure firewalls appropriately so that you do not expose any of the DBs publicly and if you do, you have a strong password and are ok with the risks.

 If you are running the frontend, expose the following and set a DNS record to point to your host for letsencrypt SSL to be activated.